ashleybaxter/iamashley/_posts/2017-01-20-lessons-learned-from-inheriting-the-family-business.markdown

 I took my Dad's business from this:

-{% include image_full.html imageurl="/images/posts/brokersdirect_old.jpg" title="How Brokers Direct looked when I inherited it" caption="How Brokers Direct looked when I inherited it" %}
+{% include image-caption.html imageurl="/assets/images/posts/brokersdirect_old.jpg" title="How Brokers Direct looked when I inherited it" caption="How Brokers Direct looked when I inherited it" %}

 To this:

-{% include image_full.html imageurl="/images/posts/brokersdirect.jpg" title="The current version of Brokers Direct" caption="The current version of Brokers Direct" %}
+{% include image-caption.html imageurl="/assets/images/posts/brokersdirect.jpg" title="The current version of Brokers Direct" caption="The current version of Brokers Direct" %}

-{% include image_full.html imageurl="/images/posts/brokersdirect_software.jpg" title="The app I built for Brokers Direct customers" caption="The app I built for Brokers Direct customers" %}
+{% include image-caption.html imageurl="/assets/images/posts/brokersdirect_software.jpg" title="The app I built for Brokers Direct customers" caption="The app I built for Brokers Direct customers" %}

 But this didn't produce the results I'd hoped for and we didn't see a surge in sales.
 Why?
 There was something I had overlooked.

 Responsive design, a nicer quoting experience… None of that really mattered to our audience.

 Landlords don't care about good design.
 They don't get excited about clever technology.
-Landlords are content filling out a traditional proposal form on their desktop computer running an old version of Windows.
+Landlords are content filling out a traditional proposal form on their desktop computer running an old version of Windows, or using an old school broker to find them the best deal.

 It took a long time to realise the problem I was addressing just didn't exist for this audience.